jbehave/jbehave-ide/jbehave-eclipse-plugin/BUILD.markdown

  ...
 ```

-Libraries that are not part of the plugin executable (e.g. test libraries) must be manually added in the project library dependencies:
+Dependencies that are not part of the plugin executable (e.g. test scoped ones) must be manually added in the project dependencies:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>